 - General favorable therapeutic outcomes, as listed in the section entitled General Criteria, Parameters, and Considerations for Reconstructive Surgery - 2.
 Restoration of acceptable functional sensory, special sensory (eg, taste), and/or motor function - 3.
 Alleviation or reduction in pain or discomfort - B. Known risks and complications associated with therapy - Presence of a general known risk and/or complication, as listed in the section entitled General Criteria, Parameters, and Considerations for Reconstructive Surgery - 2.
 Persistent sensory or special sensory (eg, taste) impairment or loss - 3.
 Persistent paresis or paralysis of facial muscles - 4.
 Persistent moderate, severe, or complete sensory impairment - 5.
 Persistent neuropathic pain - 6.
 Donor site neurosensory deficit, neuroma formation, skin scar (eg, autogenous nerve graft harvest)

-Page 1909 Appendix 1 Subpage 7 Request to Establish a Process of Accreditation Oral and Maxillofacial Surgery Clinical Fellowship In Trigeminal Nerve Surgery and Disorders Commission Only
+Page 1909 Appendix 1 Subpage 7 Ad Hoc Committee to Consider Request to Establish an Accreditation Process for OMS Fellowship in Trigeminal Nerve Surgery and Disorders Commission Only CODA Winter 2025